 - Meat Alternatives – Many plant-based burgers use sunflower or canola oil for texture.

-How to Avoid Seed Oils
+How to Limit Seed Oils

 - Choose whole, minimally processed foods.